 Delete a consumer group

 You can delete a consumer group.
 However, you cannot delete the default consumer group.
 After a consumer group is deleted, all clients in the group stop receiving messages.

 - Disassociate a subscription.
 If a consumer group is associated with a subscription, you must disassociate the subscription with the consumer group.
 If the consumer group has no subscriptions, skip this step.

-- On the Consumer Groups tab, click View next to the consumer group.
+- On the Consumer Groups tab, find the consumer group and click View.

-- On the Subscribed Products tab of the Consumer Group Details page, find the required product and click Unsubscribe next to the product.
-In the dialog box that appears, accept the agreement and click
+- On the Subscribed Products tab of the Consumer Group Details page, find the product and click Unsubscribe.
+In the message that appears, click OK.

-Confirm.
-Note If only one consumer group is associated with the server-side subscription of the product, the unsubscribe action is unavailable on the Consumer Group Details page.
+Note If only one consumer group is associated with a server-side subscription, the unsubscribe action is unavailable on the Consumer Group Details page.
 You must edit or delete the subscription on the Subscriptions tab of the Server-side Subscription page.

-- On the Consumer Groups tab of the Server-side Subscription page, find the required consumer group and click Delete.
-In the dialog box that appears, accept the agreement and click Confirm.
+- On the Consumer Groups tab of the Server-side Subscription page, find the consumer group and click Delete.
+In the message that appears, click OK.